Table of Contents

 Scientific Evidence and Research

-Clinical Studies in Epilepsy
+Evidence in Epilepsy

-Reduced seizure frequency
+- Reduces seizure frequency

-Research in Depression
+Evidence in Depression

 Emerging Research Areas

-Anxiety and PTSD studies
+- Anxiety and PTSD

 Vagus Nerve and the Gut–Brain Connection